BackwardsUser/Dot-Bot-Manager/README.md

-# This repository will be temporarily be archived until I am willing to work on it again.
+# This repository will be temporarily archived until I am willing to work on it again.
 Any comments?
 Thoughts on how I could make bot making simple?
 Any thoughts?
 DM me at the following locations:
 * Instagram @ backwards_user